List of Puerto Rican football champions: Puerto Rico Soccer League

 In 2008, the first professional league was created, the Puerto Rico Soccer League (PRSL), which was composed of eight teams playing the regular season, and the top four seeded moving on to the playoffs.
 A ninth team joined in 2009, three teams joined in 2010, and one team joined for the 2011 season, after which the league folded.
-The new professional league, the Liga Profesional de Fútbol de Puerto Rico, is scheduled to start in 2013.
+A new professional league, the Liga Profesional de Fútbol de Puerto Rico, was scheduled to start in 2013.